-Railway infrastructures rely heavily on the efficient use of power cables to support signalling and power transmission.
-Railway cabling enables the fulfilment of operational functions and ensures passenger safety.
-This area includes everything from controls, switches and traffic management systems, to connectivity, signal boxes and equipment located on railway tracks themselves.
-Interaction is required between these applications and the rolling stock to ensure a smoothly operated system.
+Railway infrastructures rely heavily on efficiently using power cables to support signalling and power transmission.
+Cabling enables not only fulfils operational functions from controls, switches and traffic management systems to connectivity, signal boxes, and equipment located on railway tracks themselves, but it also ensures passenger safety.

-Signalling failures are the most common cause of disruption to operational reliability, with several thousand delays of more than 100 minutes caused every year.
-This has a significant impact on the scheduling of railway traffic which often results in journey delays, costing time and money to fix.
-Considering the increased reliance on electrified systems which is set to continue, correct cable selection is critical.
-Ensuring products have been independently verified to meet the performance requirements of the relevant standards helps to safeguard the rail networks for years to come.
+Signalling failures are the most common cause of disruption to operational reliability, with several thousand delays of more than 100 minutes caused yearly.
+This significantly impacts the scheduling of railway traffic, which often results in journey delays, costing time and money to fix.
+Correct cable selection is critical considering the increased reliance on electrified systems, which is set to continue.

-Electrical faults are one of the most common causes of railway station and infrastructural cabling failures, which can overheat, short circuit and ultimately lead to a fire.
+Electrical faults are another common cause of railway station and infrastructure cabling failures, as cables can overheat, short circuit and ultimately lead to a fire.
 Third party testing and approvals provide an important safety assessment.
-Fire testing is conducted to assess both circuit integrity and reaction to fire where cables are placed within extreme circumstances, assessed to determine cable performance and characteristics when exposed to flames.
+Fire testing is conducted to assess both circuit integrity and reaction to fire.

-In order to safeguard electrical railway cables, there are many different tests in place to assess quality and performance characteristics based on the needs and requirements of the end application.
-The criteria for which depend on whether the cabling will be located inside a building, within track side equipment or otherwise.
+To safeguard electrical railway cables, there are many different tests in place to assess quality and performance characteristics based on the needs and requirements of the end application.
+The criteria for this depend on whether the cabling will be located inside a building, within track side equipment or otherwise.

 Contact the Team